-Welcome to Yass High School.
-We are an inclusive, comprehensive and growing high school in a rural community close to the national capital.
-We have a proud record of providing an extensive range of academic, cultural, creative and performing arts, sporting, agricultural and technological opportunities for local students for over 50 years.
+Welcome to Yass High School, an inclusive and comprehensive secondary school in a rural community near the national capital.
+For over 60 years, we have proudly offered students a diverse range of academic, cultural, creative arts, sporting, agricultural, and technological opportunities.